shannonphu/qollab/README.md

 Test: Full integration test of through several UI features in usage flow
 1. Create a Lecture as described in the Create Lecture test
-2. Use the lecture code to join that same lecture, as described in the Join Lecture test but with a valid lecture code **This step currently fails because the joined lecture is entitled "Lecture Title Placeholder" regardless of the input at Step 1**
+2. Use the lecture code to join that same lecture, as described in the Join Lecture test but with a valid lecture code
 3. Write and submit a comment, and ensure it appears
 4. Write and submit a second comment and ensure it also appears separately
 5. Write and submit a reply to the first comment, and ensure it appears